emepetres/foreign-exchange-trades/README.md

 **WARNING:** _DO NOT USE THIS SERVER IN A PRODUCTION SETTING_

 0. Navigate to _fetrades_ folder
-1. Copy _settings.ini.example_ to _settings.ini_ and edit the latter:
+1. Copy fetrades/_settings.ini.example_ to fetrades/_settings.ini_ and edit the latter:
 	* Set `WEBNAME` to the title of the website
 	* Set `SECRET_KEY` to an alphanumeric random string
 	* Set `DEBUG=False` for production-like environments